What are question tags exactly? Question tags are small tags inserted at the ends of affirmative statements. I.e.,

 - Michael works hard, doesn’t he?

-Verbs that aren’t auxiliary verbs we use the verb ‘do’ for all question tags.
+So, for verbs that aren’t auxiliary verbs we use the main auxiliary verb ‘to do’ for all question tags.

 Exceptions to the rules, exceptions that need to be learnt by heart.